-If an individual is unable to perform the five rights at an "able with support" level, the Routine Medication Record, ENCOR-11, will be used.
-When a self-medicating program is initiated; a Medication Aide must be present to monitor and document on the ENCOR-11 each dose.
-If an individual is able to perform the five rights at an "able with support" level, the ENCOR-114 Self Administration Medication Record is to be used.
+If an individual is unable to perform the five rights at an "able with support" level, the MAR, will be used.
+When a self-medicating program is initiated; a Medication Aide must be present to monitor and document on the Duet-11 each dose.
+If an individual can perform the five rights at an "able with support" level, the Duet-114 Self Administration Medication Record is to be used.

 The Self-Administration program will be started based on the required supports as documented in the Assessment.
 The goal is to move toward independence in self-administration by capitalizing on the individual's strengths and providing training and support in areas that require support.
 For some individuals, adaptations and supports may be in place depending on their needs.
-The ISP must reflect that the individual needs these supports, and that the individual has the ability to self-administer as long as these supports are in place.
+The ISP must reflect that the individual needs these supports, and that the individual can self-administer as long as these supports are in place.
 The ISP team will evaluate the need for supports annually.